The Foundation for a Meaningful Life Kindergarten - Grade 9 in Southborough, MA

 Interacting with students and families is Amanda’s favorite part of the admission process- helping parents to learn about their child and see the many ways that Fay can help their child grow, develop, be challenged, and figure out who they want to become.
 Amanda has a B.A. in Psychology from Trinity College and an M.Ed. from Harvard University Graduate School of Education.
 She lives in Wayland with her husband and two sons.

-Andy Ferrara joined the Office of Admission in 2016.
-His early work experience included several years as a lower and middle school classroom teacher, Dean of Students, and in admissions at area independent schools.
-Additionally, Andy spent many years as a tennis professional at area clubs, as well as a coach at the high school and collegiate level.
-Here at Fay, Andy finds it gratifying to work with families through the admission process and help them to begin a journey and a partnership that will positively impact their lives.
+Andrew Ferrara joined the Office of Admission in 2016 and serves in the capacity of Senior Admission Officer.
+His early work experience included positions as a classroom teacher at such area schools as Tenacre Country Day School, Park School, and Pike School.
+Prior to joining Fay, Andrew worked for 14 years as Grade 6 and 7 humanities teacher, Middle School Dean of Students, and Associate Director of Admissions at the Brimmer and May School.
+He also enjoyed many years as a tennis professional at area clubs and coach at both the high school and collegiate levels and worked as an outdoor educator in New Hampshire.
+At Fay, Andrew finds it gratifying to work with families through the admission process and help them to begin a journey and partnership that will positively impact their lives.
+In addition to admissions work, he coaches girls' varsity tennis.

-Andy lives in suburban Boston with his wife Chris, their two teenage children Andrew and Elena, and Toby the family’s loyal and squirrel-crazed dog.
-He enjoys spending time with family, writing, fundraising for charities he holds dear, traveling to sports car races and auctions across North America, playing tennis and golf, and cooking with his kids.
+Andrew lives in suburban Boston with his wife, their two teenage children, and the family’s loyal and squirrel-crazed dog.
+He enjoys spending time with family, fundraising for and working with charities he holds dear, traveling to F1 and IMSA car races across North America, playing tennis and pickleball, and cooking.

 Matt Greene is thrilled to be a part of Fay School’s admission staff.
-Since joining the team in 2015, he has worked as an advisor, substitute teacher, coach, and member of Fay's residential life program.
-As the Admission Office's Athletics Outreach Coordinator, he helps prospective families learn more about Fay's wide range of athletic offerings in grades 5-9.
+Since joining the team in 2015, he has worked as an advisor, substitute teacher, coach, club supervisor and member of Fay's residential life program.
+As the Admission Office's Athletics Liaison, Matt helps prospective families learn more about Fay's wide range of athletic offerings in grades 5-9 and connects with numerous athletic programs both locally and internationally.
+He also serves as the coordinator of the Admission Ambassador program.
+Matt received his B.A. in Sociology at Union College and his M.Ed. in Educational Leadership and Management at Fitchburg State University.

 Lauren currently serves as the Admission Office Data Manager and one of the Designated School Officials (DSO) that assists international students with studying in the United States.
 She received her B.A. from the University of Massachusetts-Amherst and her M.A. from Lesley University.
 In addition to her background in communications and counseling psychology, Lauren brings over 20 years of experience working in schools and/or data-driven programs in the education and non-profit industries.
 Prior to joining Fay School in 2016, she helped hundreds of K-12 students and their families gain access to a wide variety of academic and/or enrichment opportunities as well as health related resources.
 Lauren is thrilled to bring her skill sets and experience in project management and data analysis to her roles within the Fay School community.